hroest/CppLowess/README.md

 Running tests
 =============

-To download the repo and run the tests, you can do
+To build and run the tests, you can do the following after download

 ````
 cmake .